isomerpages/mlaw-corp/news/speeches/_posts/2022-11-21-post-Speech by Minister for Home Affairs and Law K Shanmugam at the Judicial Executive Programme 2022.md

 21. Individuals and businesses must know what to expect, in their dealings inter se, and in their dealings with the Government.
 If the dispute comes before the Courts, they must know that the Courts would adjudicate based on the law.
 No one can come, knock on your door, illegally take away your money, or your assets, or your businesses.
 That transparency, stability, has led to a very high level of confidence among investors.

 {:start="22"}
 22. One result is that the total stock of FDI in Singapore is more than $2 trillion as at 2020.
-More than 4,000 American companies, and more than 10,000 European companies, Japanese, Korean, Chinese, others, in large numbers, are here.
-That is what you saw in the previous slide.
+More than 4,000 American companies, and more than 10,000 European companies, Japanese, Korean, Chinese, others, in large numbers, are here (<i>See slide 10 in Annex</i>).
 Singapore is a place to do business.
 It is a place where people get best paid compared to most places in the world.

 {:start="23"}
 23. We have also made significant efforts in the last few years to position Singapore as a thought leader on International Commercial Law.
 We interact a lot in the Hague, and in many other international forums.